 Summer swim spot survey starts soon

-Depending on bacteria in them, samples are graded either 'green' (suitable to swim), 'amber' (potentially unsuitable for swimming) or 'red' (unsuitable for swimming).
+Councillor Carr says depending on the number of bacteria in them, samples get one of three grades; 'green' (suitable to swim), 'amber' (potentially unsuitable for swimming) or 'red' (unsuitable for swimming).

 Weekly results are also forwarded to the Whangarei, Far North and Kaipara District Councils, the Northland District Health Board (DHB) and other interested parties.